Tom-PIT/Connected.Docs/en/Sales/Documents/SalesOrders.md

 ## Deletion

-- **Only draft sales orders can be deleted.**
-- **Sales orders containing details cannot be deleted.**

-Deleting is done via **Delete** on the document header.
+Draft documents can be deleted on the edit screen, but only if they contain **no details**.

+If the draft still includes items in the **Details** section:

+1. Click the material serial number to open the **Edit detail** screen.
+2. Click **Delete** inside the Edit detail window to remove the material.
+3. Repeat this for all remaining materials.

+Once the document contains no materials, you can click **Delete** to remove the draft.
 If confirmed, the system removes the document permanently; otherwise, no changes are made.

+> [!NOTE]
+> - Only **draft** sales ordfers can be deleted.
+> - Once a sales order is published, you can no longer delete it; instead, use **Return to draft**.

 ---